jrfnl/clearPHP/internal.md

 To propose a new rule or a fix :

-- fork this repository, create a branch, checkout that branch, add the rule in `proposition` branch, push the branch to Github, and send a pull request
+- Fork this repository, create a branch, checkout that branch, add the rule in a `proposition` branch, push the branch to Github, and send a pull request.
-- Join us on the [mailing-list](https://groups.google.com/forum/#!forum/clearphp)
+- Join us on the [mailing-list](https://groups.google.com/forum/#!forum/clearphp).

 Translate
 ------------------------------------